artirix/artirix_data_models/README.md

 ## Changes

+### 0.24.0
+- add `headers` to Gateway, to Connection and to DAO methods.
+It expect a hash of key-value that will be passed to the Faraday call after the body of the request.

 ### 0.23.0
 - DAORegistry now DI'ed into the DAOs and models, by adding `dao_registry_loader` or a direct `dao_registry`.
 - DAORegistry with support for Identity Map